Psykotikism/Mutant_Tanks/README.md

 forward void ST_OnPluginEnd();

 /**
- * Called after the Tank spawns.
+ * Called after a Super Tank spawns.
  * Use this forward for any post-spawn actions.
  * If you plan on using this to activate an ability, use ST_OnAbilityActivated() instead.
  *